raymondpulver/standalone-hardhat-test-suite-tek/README.md

 touch hardhat.config.js
 ``

-There will be nothing in this file and technically this is a valid nodejs module which exports an empty object.
+There will be nothing in this file, and technically this is a valid nodejs module which exports an empty object.
+This is, then, a valid hardhat configuration which will let you run the test suite and initialize the provider.
 Pretty neat.
 Now you can do the next stuff.

 ## Procedure